PolymerGuy/AXITOM/README.md

 local machine for development and testing purposes.

 Prerequisites:

     This toolkit is tested on Python 3.7

 Installing:

-Start to clone this repo to your preferred location
+Clone this repo to your preferred location

     $ git init
     $ git clone https://github.com/PolymerGuy/axitom.git

 We recommend that you always use virtual environments, either by virtualenv or by Conda env

-    $ python -m virtualenv env
+    $ python -m venv env
     $ source ./env/bin/activate #On Linux and Mac OS
     $ env\Scripts\activate.bat #On Windows
     $ pip install -r requirements.txt